JonathanCortez/UnrealEngineNewFeatures/README.md

 ## PySide Layout Tool
   - UE Editor crashes without warning if Houdini Engine is started first and than creating a new UI Layout.

+  ### HDA Reconstruct UI
+    - Mutliparm folder currently does not work yet.
+    - Ramp callback not yet implemented.
+    - Serialization for HDA UI work but lose wrapping instance when reopen project.

   ### Ramp
     - Not all interpolation are yet implemented.